DjangoPatternsBook/superbook/README.md

 	$ pip install --use-wheel -r requirements.txt

+## Running each chapter

 Each chapter is a seperate git branch with the naming convention `chapternn`; for e.g. `chapter04`.
 Once you checkout the chapter don't forget to read the README.md file (which changes) and run the migrate command if applicable:

 	$ git checkout chapter04
+	$ git clean -f -d
+    $ cd src

+Now you can read the relevant source code.
+Each chapter is a standalone running site.
+So to run the site on the test server, run the following commands:

 	$ python manage.py migrate
+	$ python manage.py createsuperuser
+	$ python manage.py runserver

 ## Finished Site